awsdocs/aws-systems-manager-user-guide/doc_source/patch-compliance-reports-to-s3.md

    For information about cron expressions, see [Reference: Cron and rate expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.

 1. For **Bucket name**, select the name of an S3 bucket where you want to store the \.csv report files\.
+**Important**
+If you are working in an AWS Region that was launched after March 20, 2019, you must select an S3 bucket in that same Region\.
+Regions launched after that date were disabled by default\.
+For more information and a list of these Regions, see [Enabling a Region](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable) in the *Amazon Web Services General Reference*\.

 1. \(Optional\) To send notifications when the report is generated, choose an existing Amazon SNS topic from **SNS topic Amazon Resource Name \(ARN\)**\.